-

 Research activities

 James' research background is in postcolonial media and literary studies.
-He is particularly interested in the intersection of promotional and postcolonial cultures and is currently PI for an international consortium of academics and practitioners bidding for external funding for the project ‘#diversifyoutdoors: Diversity, Participation and Outdoor Brands on Instagram’.
+He is particularly interested in the intersection of promotional and postcolonial cultures and was PI for an international consortium of academics and practitioners for the project ‘#diversifyoutdoors: Diversity, Participation and Outdoor Brands on Instagram’.
 Cooperation partners include outdoor brands and organisations (Outdoor Industries Association), third sector groups (Campaign for National Parks, Danish Outdoor Council, Norwegian Association for Outdoor Organisations), and policy-makers (Natural England, Danish Nature Agency, Metsähallitus, Parks and Wildlife Finland).

 Current Teaching

-James has developed and taught a wide range of modules in the Media department at Middlesex, including: Brands, Media and Society; Visual Cultures; Writing the City; Advertising and PR in Context; Practices of Promotional Culture; Issues in Promotional Culture; Media for Advertising and Marketing; Marketing: PR and Promotion; Methods and Issues in Developing Research Projects; Independent Project.
+James has developed and taught a wide range of modules, including: Brands, Media and Society; Visual Cultures; Writing the City; Advertising and PR in Context; Practices of Promotional Culture; Issues in Promotional Culture; Media for Advertising and Marketing; Marketing: PR and Promotion; Methods and Issues in Developing Research Projects; Independent Project.

 Adrian Banting, ‘Forbidden Love in Muslim Britain’